Andy4495/Repo-Status/README.md

 ## Markdown Code

-This README.md file is automatically generated from files in the [`docs`] directory.
-Any time a source file is changed in that directory, a GitHub action workflow ([`Generate README`][4]) is triggered which generates and checks in the updated version of this file into the repository.
+This README.md file is automatically generated from files in the [`docs`][7] directory.
+Any time a source file is changed in that directory, the [`Generate README`][4] workflow is triggered.
+The workflow generates the new README and automatically pushes the updated version to the repository.

-Manually changing this file will trigger the `Generate README` workflow, overwriting any manual changes and reverting the text back to whatever is defined in the `docs` directory files.
+Manually changing this file directly will trigger the [`Generate README`][4] workflow, overwriting any manual changes and reverting the text back to whatever is defined by the `docs` directory files.

 ## Tools